 JOE

 I mean, I’m HERE!
 In this PLACE!
 Why aren’t I on the verge of laughing?
-I ask myself that king of thing.
+Or laughing more often.
+I ask myself that.

 TED